Florynce Kennedy: Personal life

 In 1946, Kennedy wrote a monograph called "The Case Against Marriage", which she later summarized in her autobiography: ...the idea being that marriage is a crock.
 Why should you lock yourself in the bathroom just because you have to go three times a day?
-In 1957 Kennedy married science fiction author Charles Dye, who was previously married to fellow science fiction author Katherine MacLean.
+In 1957, Kennedy married science fiction author Charles Dye, who had previously been married to fellow science fiction author Katherine MacLean.
 Dye suffered from alcoholism and died c.
-1960, in his mid-30s.
+1960, aged in his mid-30s.
 Kennedy never remarried or had children.

-In 1986 on her 70th birthday, Kennedy had a birthday gala at the New York City Playboy Club, sponsored by Christie Hefner—daughter of Hugh Hefner and former CEO of Playboy Enterprises.
+In 1986, on her 70th birthday, Kennedy had a birthday gala at the New York City Playboy Club, sponsored by Christie Hefner—daughter of Hugh Hefner and former CEO of Playboy Enterprises.

 Kennedy contributed the piece "Institutionalized oppression vs. the female" to the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.
 In 1976, Kennedy wrote an autobiography, Color Me Flo: My Hard Life and Good Times (Englewood Cliffs, NJ: Prentice Hall), in which she wrote about her life and career.
 She also collaborated with William Francis Pepper on the book Sex Discrimination in Employment: An Analysis and Guide for Practitioner and Student.
 She died on December 21, 2000, at her home in New York, aged 84.

 Kennedy was an atheist who was once noted as saying: "It's interesting to speculate how it developed that in two of the most anti-feminist institutions, the church and the law court, the men are wearing the dresses".